Snigelson/pytimex/README.md

 * Check if all 5 alarms must be sent every time
 * Split up DATA1 packets if too long
-* Test everything more extensively (most tests have been comparing to data from the original Timex software)
+* Test everything more extensively (most tests have been comparing to data from the original Timex software) - set up unit tests
-* Redo the protocol documentation
+* Work on the protocol documentation

+More specific work:

+* Implement phone number type/letter support

 ## "Timex Notebook Adapter"